LogentriesCommunity/le_appengine_py/README.md

   obtained from the Logentries UI.

-  - Location is the name of your host on logentries followed by the name of the log, e.g 'hostname/logname' Running `python getKey.py --register` will set up the following default   `AppEngine/AppEngine.log`
+  - Location is the name of your host on logentries followed by the name of the log, e.g 'hostname/logname' Running `python register.py` will set up the following default   `AppEngine/AppEngine.log`

 Create a file called queue.yaml if you don't already have one and enter the following lines: